 In Part V, we include monetary phenomena in the real intertemporal model of Chapter 11, so as to construct a monetary intertemporal model.
 This model is used in Chapter 12 to study the role of money and alternative means of payment, to examine the effects of changes in the money supply on the economy, and to study the role of monetary policy.
 Then, in Chapters 13 and 14, we study theories of the business cycle with flexible wages and prices, as well as New Keynesian business cycle theory.
 These theories are compared and contrasted, and we examine how alternative business cycle theories fit the data and how they help us to understand recent business cycle behavior in the United States.
+Chapter 15 extends the New Keynesian sticky price model of Chapter 14, so that the causes and consequences of inflation can be studied, along with the control of inflation by central banks.
+This chapter also introduces Neo-Fisherian theory, which is a provocative alternative to conventional central banking theories of inflation control.

 Part VI is devoted to international macroeconomics.
-In Chapter 15, the models of Chapters 9 and 11 are used to study the determinants of the current account surplus, and the effects of shocks to the macroeconomy that come from abroad.
-Then, in Chapter 16, we show how exchange rates are determined, and we investigate the roles of fiscal and monetary policy in an open economy that trades goods and assets with the rest of the world.
+In Chapter 16, the models of Chapters 9 and 11 are used to study the determinants of the current account surplus, and the effects of shocks to the macroeconomy that come from abroad.
+Then, in Chapter 17, we show how exchange rates are determined, and we investigate the roles of fiscal and monetary policy in an open economy that trades goods and assets with the rest of the world.

 Finally, Part VII examines some important topics in macroeconomics.
-In Chapter 17, we study in more depth the role of money in the economy, the effects of money growth on inflation and aggregate economic activity, banking, and deposit insurance.
-Then, in Chapter 18, we see how central banks can cause inflation, because they cannot commit themselves to a low-inflation policy.
-We also study in this chapter how inflation has been reduced over the last 25 years in the United States, and how current monetary policy exposes the U.S. economy to the risk of future inflation.
+In Chapter 18, we study in more depth the role of money in the economy, the effects of money growth on inflation and aggregate economic activity, banking, and deposit insurance.